misurida/vscode-eg-notes/README.md

 ## Configuration

-EG Notes works out of the box with no custom configuration.
+EG Notes is designed to be hassle-free with no custom configuration required.

 ## Contributing